-That quote printed on millions of inspirational posters from the 1970s, the one about loving someone so much you let them go?
+That quote about loving someone so much you let them go that is printed on millions of inspirational posters from the 1970s?
 A cliché, to be sure, but as apt a mantra as any for parents looking to have an honest, durable relationship with their teens.

 “I’m not my sister.”
 “I’m not my brother.”
 “I’m not my parents when they were my age.”